marubase/.github/profile/README.md

 # 📦 Marubase

-A document database for the web.
+An open source document database for the web.

 # ⚖️ License